dotnet/docs/docs/core/tools/dotnet-build.md

 * **`-o|--output <OUTPUT_DIRECTORY>`**

   Directory in which to place the built binaries.
 If not specified, the default path is `./bin/<configuration>/<framework>/`.
+For projects with multiple target frameworks (via the `TargetFrameworks` property), you also need to define `--framework` when you specify this option.

 * **`-r|--runtime <RUNTIME_IDENTIFIER>`**